 Malaysia, taking 7,999 goats (53% of all exported goats)

 *Source: Australian Bureau of Statistics - all figures are free on board (FOB) and in Australian dollars

-NOTE: The two organisations source their information at different points in the livestock export process and categorise the animals in different ways, which may result in discrepancies.
-Only the Australian Bureau of Statistics provides a dollar value for the animals exported.
+NOTE: Only the Australian Bureau of Statistics provides a dollar value for the animals exported.
+Information is also available on livestock export volumes from the Department of Agriculture, Water and the Environment (see below).
+The two organisations source their information at different points in the livestock export process and categorise the animals in different ways, which may result in discrepancies.